opnsrce/one-hour-builds/Ruby/infoCollector/README.md

    * What is your favorite color?
    * Who is your favorite author?

-Once the user has answered the above questions, the problem should output the following (including line breaks):
+Once the user has answered the above questions, the program should output the following (including line breaks):

     Hello, [name]!

     Today, I learned the following things about you:
         - You are [age] years old.
         - Your favorite color is [color].
         - Your favorite author is [author].